 - High levels of fats, particularly triglycerides, in the blood

 These combined health problems appear to promote the deposit of fat in the liver.
-For some people, this excess fat acts as a toxin to liver cells, causing liver inflammation and nonalcoholic steatohepatitis, which may lead to a buildup of scar tissue (fibrosis) in the liver.
+For some people, this excess fat acts as a toxin to liver cells, causing liver inflammation and NASH, which may lead to a buildup of scar tissue in the liver.

-A wide range of diseases and conditions can increase your risk of nonalcoholic fatty liver disease, including:
+A wide range of diseases and conditions can increase your risk of NAFLD, including:

 - High cholesterol